Henry VIII Remembered

 It is satisfying to be able to include a large-format print reproducing the Whitehall mural, as the Gallery possesses the preparatory cartoon for the left-hand side showing Henry VII and Henry VIII.
 The print, by the antiquarian and engraver George Vertue, was based on a painted copy of Holbein’s mural made for Charles II.
 As the original was destroyed in 1698, we rely on the evidence of the cartoon and the painted and engraved copies in order to get an idea of its appearance.
 Being able to see the print and the cartoon in fairly close proximity will, I hope, provide visitors with a good idea of how impressive the original must have appeared.

-Although these are not the primary focus of the past display, it is difficult to consider Henry VIII without looking at the most significant events of his reign: his divorce from Catherine of Aragon and the consequent breach between the English Church and the Catholic Church in Rome.
-Portrait prints of both Catherine of Aragon and Anne Boleyn were included, each from separate publications that contained one or the other for different reasons.
-Also included were prints of significant figures within Europe such as Pope Clement VII and Emperor Charles V (Catherine of Aragon’s nephew) and of the ministers who carried out Henry VIII’s policies.
+Although these are not the primary focus of the past display, it is difficult to consider Henry VIII without looking at the most significant events of his reign: his divorce from Katherine of Aragon and the consequent breach between the English Church and the Catholic Church in Rome.
+Portrait prints of both Katherine of Aragon and Anne Boleyn were included, each from separate publications that contained one or the other for different reasons.
+Also included were prints of significant figures within Europe such as Pope Clement VII and Emperor Charles V (Katherine of Aragon’s nephew) and of the ministers who carried out Henry VIII’s policies.
 The final part looked at the way Henry has been ‘played’ in the centuries since his death: within the section was a print of Reynolds’s charming portrait of four-year-old Master Crewe dressed as Henry VIII, and photographs of actors playing the role on stage and screen.

 Assistant Curator, Archive & Library